Skip To Main Content

 Congratulations, NBC Teachers!

-At the end of January, Associate Superintendent Carrie Furedy joined Dr. Jo Shurman, Kyrene's Director of Professional Growth and Development, to surprise new and newly renewed National Board Certified Teachers in our District.
+Recently, members of my Cabinet team and I joined Dr. Jo Shurman, Kyrene's Director of Professional Growth and Development, to surprise new and newly renewed National Board Certified Teachers in our District.
 This is the highest certification an educator can achieve in the United States and requires teachers to undergo a rigorous and reflective process.
 It is truly a testament to a teacher's dedication and passion for education.
 Please join us in congratulating the following teachers:

 Renewing Certification: